How to Supercharge Your Podcast Metadata

 To sum up:

-Make sure that you take the time to optimize each one so that your show can reach its maximum number of downloads possible! 📈
+Make sure that you take the time to fill in each field so that your show can reach its maximum number of downloads possible! 📈

 We can’t wait to see all your optimized metadata! 🤩